shorty-huddybuddy/Bank_Management-System/README.md

 ## Direction to run
 - first clone the whole folder to your local PC .
-- then buy using IDE like Intellige IDE ,  Eclipse ,Netbean etc.
+- then by using IDE like Intellige IDE ,  Eclipse ,Netbean etc.
 - you can run the application by executing Main.java file .

 ## Overview